jswny/devbox/Readme.md

 In addition, the shell prompt that is configured requires a **Powerline patched font** to display certain things.
 You can find and install Powerline patched fonts through [this Powerline repository](https://github.com/powerline/fonts).

+You may need to tell your terminal to do the following (play around with these if the text doesn't look right):
+1. Don't draw bold text in bold font
+1. Draw bold text in  bright colors

 I recommend the following (this is my setup):
 - macOS
 - iTerm 2
+  - Bold text drawn in bold font
 - Solarized Dark
 - Meslo LG M DZ Powerline patched font